BSc(Hons) Paramedic Science

 |Year||Written exam assessment||Coursework assessment||Practical exam assessment||% check|

-You'll spend half the course applying your knowledge and building professional skills in the workplace.
+You'll spend approximately half the course applying your knowledge and building professional skills in the workplace.
+Students must achieve a minimum of 1,500 hours across the three years.
+Placements are usually located within a 60-minute travel time from UWE Bristol (max.
+90 min).

 Benefit from specialist learning and teaching facilities at Glenside, including one of the best healthcare libraries in the country.